designer2k2/tbeam-lorawan-mapper/README.md

 6. RF or hardware issues.
 Disconnected antenna, mismatched antenna frequency, etc.

 ### Re-Join
 Once the Mapper joins the Helium network, it stores these Network Key credentials for future use.
 Ideally, the Mapper does not have to send a Join request at the next startup, but fetches them from the non-volatile "Preferences" memory.
-To successfully continue with these same credentials, the Mapper needs to continue the Frame Count from prior transmissions, or the Helium network will reject Uplink packets as "Late" (for re-using old Frame Count values).
+To successfully continue with these same credentials, the Mapper needs to continue the Frame Count from prior transmissions, or the Helium network will reject Uplink packets as "Late" (for reusing old Frame Count values).

-When you see `(re-used join)` on the screen and serial log, this means no Join Request/Accept packets were sent, and the unit will attempt to use the same credentials.
+When you see `(reused join)` on the screen and serial log, this means no Join Request/Accept packets were sent, and the unit will attempt to use the same credentials.

 There are some instances where this is problematic or not correct:
 * Frame count lost without saving